 All sewerage billing and prices are incorporated in Council Rates as a separate line item.
 The price increase is determined by operational costs and a 10 Year Capital Works Plan.
 Consideration is given to limit the total rates and CWMS rates increase to agreed levels as determined by Elected Members.
 All water prices are based on contracted agreed costs per KL with a CPI annual increase.

 The Barossa Council Hardship Policy - please contact Council on 8563 8444

-For further information please contact Council on 8563 8444.
+For further information please contact the CWMS team at Council on 8563 8444.